Morris-Cheng/Base-Modules/Delay_timer_module/README.md

 # Delay Timer

 ## Overview
 Delay timer is a simple verilog module that can delay a given amount of time before flipping the trigger signal.
 The delay timer can be triggered with a rising edge from the enable signal, meaning both a hold signal and a pulse can be used.
 It also supports a zero delay option, meaning it would immediately pull done high after enable is true.
-A rounding option is added so that delay periods that are not divisible by the CYCLE_TIME can choose to either round up or round down, depending on the needs.
+A rounding option is added so that delay periods that are not divisible by the CYCLE_TIME can choose to either be rounded up or rounded down, depending on the needs.

 ---